Have we finally mastered PR analytics? Have we learned how to measure PR ROI? I’m not sure.

 21% of the respondents report to the CEO, 20% to the CMO, and 22% to the CCO or the Chief Communications Officer.

 My take: no real comments here other than I believe that more companies will hire a CCO causing organizational structure changes within the PR organization.
 As PR, social, and content are becoming one discipline, I would say that defining the content marketing strategy goals is just as important as public relations analytics.
 It should be noted that the Chief Marketing Officer is 100% focused on acquiring customer data, which is a good thing for the PR team.

 The Best PR Analytics Software

 Finding the best PR analytics software is not an easy task.
 It could be debated based on goals, objectives, and your overall PR budget.
 Nonetheless, you must invest in PR analytics software to help you automate and scale your measurement efforts.
 You can also read PR analytics reviews on G2 or Trustpilot.
 I have started to curate a list of media monitoring tools based on what I have used in the past.

 How to Measure PR ROI?

 I want to add first that measuring ROI is a financial metric.
 Measuring ROI is impossible if you cannot track revenue or sales from a marketing initiative.
 When you think about your PR return on investment, you have to think differently about how you plan to capture data when measuring media effectiveness.
-There are other ways to prove the value of earned media without necessarily measuring PR ROI.
+There are other ways to prove earned media’s value without measuring PR ROI.